 - Fish and marine biology

 - Principles of Zoology (BIOL 218, 218L)

 - Marine Biology (BIOL 333, 333L)

 - Evolutionary Biology (BIOL 322)

-A concept central to my research is that an individual fish can vary its traits in response to changes in the environment during its lifetime.
-My laboratory tests for the role that this plasticity plays in fish adaptive responses and resistance to environmental stressors.
-This research program has implications for environmental science, evolution and biomedicine.
-For example, by studying these plastic responses of fish under different conditions, we can test why and when a trait should evolve under natural selection.
-One area of interest is the plasticity of development in response to predators, a significant natural stressor and fear inducer, and how fish adapt their sensory systems to decrease their risk of predation.
-I also have interest in the cellular mechanisms underlying the fish’s stress response.
-This is relevant to our understanding of the impact of environmental degradation on fish populations.
-In addition, our close evolutionary relationship with fish enables their being a model for informing us about the impact of stressors on human health.
-A variety of techniques including behavioral assays and video techniques, microscopy techniques, and bioinformatics are used to explore these questions in fish we raise in my freshwater husbandry program.
-The fish facility that supports our research also provides an opportunity to obtain hands-on experience in aquatic husbandry of freshwater fishes.
+A concept central to my research is that an individual fish varies its traits in response to changes in the environment during its lifetime.
+My laboratory tests for the role that this plasticity plays in fish resistance to environmental stressors.
+This research has implications for environmental science, evolution and biomedicine.
+One research interest is how fish change their sensory systems and behavior to decrease their risk of predation.
+My lab also explores the internal mechanisms underlying the fish’s stress response to understand the impact of environmental degradation.
+In addition, our close evolutionary relationship with fish enables their being a model for the impact of stressors and anxiety on human health.
+Techniques including behavioral analysis, microscopy and bioinformatics are used to explore these questions in fish we raise in my freshwater husbandry program.
+The fish facility that supports our research also provides an opportunity to obtain hands-on experience in aquatic husbandry.

 Maria Abate, 2019 (December).
 Why I Signed the Climate Emergency Warning, Guest Opinion, Fenway News.

 Maria E. Abate and Lisabel Asuncion.
 2019 (April).
 A Rapid Assessment method for monitoring early succession in marine biofouling communities.
 Colleges of the Fenway, Muddy River Symposium, Boston, MA.